JambletonE/Loudspeaker-Design-Tool-with-Teensy-4-Code-Greneration/README.md

 ![](freq.png)
 ![Frequency and Time Domain](time.png)
-Simulation output for frequency and time domain plots can be seen here.
+Simulation output for frequency and time domain plots can be seen through the above.

-To run the model navigate to the Simulation tab and select 'run'.
+To run the simulation navigate to the Simulation tab and select 'run'.

 Various outputs of the tool can be seen below, some axis have been edited for readability: